elainehowyl/tgc-projecttwo-life-simulator/README.md

 ### Color and Fonts

-I picked purple to be the background color of the side bar because it gives off a joyous and fun tone, but at the same time, not too bright of a color that will hurt one's eyes.
+* I picked purple to be the background color of the side bar because it gives off a joyous and fun tone, but at the same time, not too bright of a color that will hurt one's eyes.
-For the font, 'Chewy, cursive' was chosen as it emits a child-like, comic-like vibe and also, at the same time, not too fanciful that it is hard to read, making it an ideal choice for a casual game environemnt.
+* For the font, 'Chewy, cursive' was chosen as it emits a child-like, comic-like vibe and also, at the same time, not too fanciful that it is hard to read, making it an ideal choice for a casual game environment.

 ## Features